I’ve been blogging for almost 8 months now and there are a lot of new blogger tips that I started implementing from Day 1.

 Give it away.

-This is one of the best ways to build trust and engagement.
+This is one of the best ways to build trust and engagement and stand out as a brand new Blogger.

 You can use your eBooks and eCourses to delve in deeper into the topics you talk about on a regular basis on your Blog.